Formatter

 The formatter

 module handles formatting of help messages.
-It provides functions that accept a set of option definitions and render help messages in ANSI format.
+It provides a function that accepts a set of option definitions and renders help messages in ANSI format.
 The messages produced by the formatter can also be customized via message configuration.

 Help message

-Internally, the help message consists of ANSI strings, which may contain escape sequences and are meant to be printed in a terminal.
+The result of formatting is a help message consisting of ANSI strings, which may contain escape sequences and are meant to be printed in a terminal.
 Visually, it is composed of the following kinds of content:

 - entry — the text lines pertaining to a single option

-- item - a piece of information in an option’s description
+- item — a piece of information in an option description

 - group — a set of entries corresponding to an option group